Vicki Morgan

 Victoria Lynn Morgan (August 9, 1952 – July 7, 1983) was the mistress of Alfred S. Bloomingdale, heir to the Bloomingdale's department store fortune.
 The details of their tumultuous relationship became known after Morgan sued Bloomingdale's estate for palimony in 1982.
-Morgan was murdered in 1983.
+Morgan was murdered in 1983 by Marvin Pancoast, her roommate and occasional lover who was sentenced to prison.

 Early life

 Vicki Morgan was born in Colorado Springs, Colorado.
 Her mother, Constance Laney, and Vicki's father, a United States Air Force veteran, divorced soon after Vicki's birth.
 Constance remarried, but that husband died when Vicki was about 9 years old.
 Vicki and her mother relocated to Montclair, California.
-At 16, Vicki Morgan became pregnant, dropped out of Chaffey High School, and bore a son, Todd.
+At 16, Vicki Morgan became pregnant, dropped out of Chaffey High School, and gave birth to a son, Todd.
 Leaving Todd with her mother, Morgan ran away from home in 1968.

 Bloomingdale mistress

 She found work as an usher at Grauman's Chinese Theatre in Los Angeles.
 She soon married 47-year-old Earl Lamb.

-In August 1969, whilst still 17, Morgan met 53-year-old financier Alfred S. Bloomingdale, a married multi-millionaire from the famous department store family, in a restaurant on the Sunset Strip.
+In August 1969, while still 17, Morgan met 53-year-old financier Alfred S. Bloomingdale, a married multi-millionaire from the famous department store family, in a restaurant on the Sunset Strip.
 Bloomingdale soon took Morgan as a mistress, and would have her watch as he lashed naked prostitutes with his belt.
 When Morgan was 18, Bloomingdale offered Lamb a large cash payment to end his marriage with Morgan.
 Bloomingdale provided an apartment for her.

 As Bloomingdale's mistress, her social circle would include politicians, businessmen, and the wealthy playboy Bernie Cornfeld.
 With Bloomingdale's financial support, she lived a lavish lifestyle.
-In 1973, Bloomingdale's wife, Betsy, learned of Bloomingdale's affair and told him to break off the relationship.
+In 1973, Bloomingdale's wife, Betsy, learned of her husband's affair and told him to break off the relationship.
 He complied, and Morgan spiraled into poverty and depression.

 By 1979, Morgan had been through two more marriages and long periods of sex work, and had become a drug addict.
 That year she entered rehabilitation, where she met Marvin Pancoast, a gay man who was infatuated with Morgan and her stories of the high life she led with Bloomingdale.
 They vowed to live together once released from treatment.
 Three years later, Bloomingdale was diagnosed with terminal cancer.
 He purportedly told Morgan that he had only two months to live and assured her she would be well cared for and never have to worry about money again.